-Slope for Original Algorithm = 0.197 Slope for Proposed Algorithm = 0.064
+Slope for Original Algorithm = 0.197

 Here, the rate of increase in time for a unit increase in the number of clusters is approximately 3 times more for the original algorithm than that for the proposed algorithm.
 Hence, we can conclude that the proposed algorithm facilitates a significant amount of savings in time to converge to the same clustering result.
 Figure 7 illustrates the true and predicted clusters of this simulated dataset.